Mudit280/stealth-build/mvp_vision.md

 3. Create initial UI wireframes
 4. Implement core model integration with tests
 5. Begin probe system development with test coverage

-Would you like me to elaborate on any of these sections or focus on a specific aspect of the architecture?